Justin-OwiStudent/Trivirab-Main/README.md

 ### Feature 3

-This is a description page giving you instructions and details on how the game is played.
+This is a description page giving you instructions and details on how the game is to be played.

 <!-- CONCEPT PROCESS -->
 <!-- Briefly explain your concept ideation process -->